OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default:

-  List of mappings of the form A:B where:
+  <p>List of mappings of the form A:B where:

 A is a list of names of parts to be mapped, or asterisk to map the whole geometry

-B is a list of labels corresponding to the sets corresponding to distinct values of ["shadow_receiver_label"], or asterisk to map to all such sets.
+B is a list of labels corresponding to the sets corresponding to distinct values of ["shadow_receiver_label"], or asterisk to map to all such sets.<\p>

   <h3>shadow_ray_epsilon</h3>